-By dehydrating apples at home, you can have a supply of juicy apples available all year if you're not lucky enough to have your own apple orchard out back!
-How?
+By dehydrating apples at home, you can have a steady supply of juicy apples available all year if you're not lucky enough to have your own apple orchard out back!

-Simply follow the instructions below -- and purchase apples when they are in season and plentiful via the grocery store in bags or from your own back yard in bushels!
+Simply follow the instructions coming up—and purchase apples when they are in season and plentiful via the grocery store in bags or from your own backyard in bushels!

 If using frozen apples, ignore steps 1 and 2.

 Simply add water to your dried apples to re-hydrate them.
 (Read more about re-hydrating food here) and we're off making the best apple pies around!

 Hmmm :-) Soon the delicious apple-pie aroma from your kitchen will draw friends and neighbors for miles!

 You'll want one of those apple peeler corer gadgets shown below—

 Honest!
 Not only are they easy to use, they are truly fascinating to watch.

 Take the grunt work out of spud peeling—